zoephix/CSB-Master-Index-Generator/README.md

 ### Installation

-You can install this script as a userscript in all popular browsers using a userscript manager.
-We recommend:
+You can install this script as a [userscript](https://en.wikipedia.org/wiki/Userscript) in all popular browsers using a [Userscript Manager](https://en.wikipedia.org/wiki/Userscript_manager) of your choice.
+Some recommendations:

 - [Tampermonkey for Chrome](https://tampermonkey.net/?ext=dhdg&browser=chrome)
 - [Tampermonkey for Firefox](https://tampermonkey.net/?ext=dhdg&browser=firefox)